Q. SO WHAT IS THE TSAI CENTER FOR INNOVATIVE THINKING AT YALE ALL ABOUT?

 Q. WHERE CAN I FIND A MORE COMPLETE LIST OF ALL THE RESOURCES AT YALE FOR STUDENT INNOVATORS AND ENTREPRENEURS?

 A. Glad you asked!
 We've got a new site that we're pretty proud of that's designed to help you navigate all the programs, prizes, workshops, classes, and organizations across the Yale ecosystem related to innovation, entrepreneurship, technology and design.
 Check it out: entrepreneurshipacrossyale.com And if you have any questions/feedback, email Brita at firstname.lastname@example.org.

 A. We welcome students of all backgrounds and interests to participate in our programs, develop new skills and lend existing skills to projects in development.
-If you're interested in learning how to think like an entrepreneur (even without becoming one) check out our pop-up workshops on lean startup, design thinking and professional skills.
+If you're interested in learning how to think like an entrepreneur (even without becoming one) check out our Intensives on biotech, design thinking, gender equity and other professional skills.
 If you've already honed some skills in market research, tech, design and legal work, consider applying to become a Startup Advisor and helping a student startup get off the ground (and getting paid while doing it!).